fdformula/FiniteDifferenceFormula.py/README.md

 fd.taylor(([-2,1], [3, -4]), 6)        # print the first 6 terms of the Taylor series of 3f(x[i-2]) - 4f(x[i+1])
 fd.activatepythonfunction()            # activate Python function(s) of the newly computed formula in present REPL session fd.verifyformula(1, [2,3], [-4, 5], 6) # verify if f'(x[i]) = (-4f(x[i+2] + 5f(x[i+3)) / (6h) is a valid formula
+fd.formulas(2, 5, 9)                   # print all forward, backword, and central formulas for the 2nd derivative, using 5 to 9 points
-fd.formulas(5, 10)                     # print all forward, backword, and central formulas for the 1st, 2nd, ..., 5th derivatives, using at most 10 points
+fd.formulas([2, 4], 5, 9)              # print all forward, backword, and central formulas for the 2nd and 4th derivatives, using 5 to 9 points
 ```